-Ducks are omnivorous birds and constant foragers, always looking for their next bite.
-But do ducks have teeth to chew the different nuts, seeds, insects, grains, fruits, mollusks and other foods they eat?
+Ducks are omnivorous birds and constant foragers, always looking for their next bite, but do ducks have teeth to chew the different nuts, seeds, insects, grains, fruits, mollusks and other foods they eat?
 Understanding the different parts of a duck's bill and how each structure helps these birds eat is important so birders know why ducks eat the way they do.

 How a Duck's Bill Is Special

-Ducks have an elongated, flattened bill shape.
+- Spatulate Shape: Ducks have an elongated, flattened bill shape.
 This spatulate shape helps the birds crush food similar to teeth, but without the same strength for pulverizing tough foods, and ducks don't chew repeatedly as they eat.
 The spoon-like spatulate shape also helps ducks filter food from water or mud.
 The overall size of a duck's bill and how much it is flattened varies between species and helps determine what foods ducks eat.
 The flatter the bill, the more plant material such as algae, seeds or aquatic grains in the duck's diet, while sharper bills, such as mergansers' bills, are specialized for eating more fish.
 Some other birds also have a spatulate tip to their bill, such as the spoon-billed sandpiper and the roseate spoonbill.

-The lamellae are thin, comb- or fringe-like structures on the sides of a duck's bill, just inside the edge of the bill, and can look like serrated teeth.
+- Lamellae: The lamellae are thin, comb- or fringe-like structures on the sides of a duck's bill, just inside the edge of the bill, and can look like serrated teeth.
 These structures are slightly pliable and are used for filtering or straining food from mud or water.
-Most dabbling ducks have at least some lamellae, but the length, number and spacing of the fringe is different for different species.
+Most dabbling ducks have at least some lamellae, but the length, number, and spacing of the fringe is different for different species.
 The lamellae are not usually visible unless the duck's bill is open or there is some injury or deformity on the side of the bill that exposes the lamellae.
-In addition to ducks, geese, swans and other waterfowl, flamingos also have prominent lamellae.
+In addition to ducks, geese, swans, and other waterfowl, flamingos also have prominent lamellae.

-The grin patch is a sneer- or smile-like curve on the side of a duck's bill that exposes the lamellae for easier filtration and feeding.
+- Grin Patch: The grin patch is a sneer- or smile-like curve on the side of a duck's bill that exposes the lamellae for easier filtration and feeding.
 The patch may be a different color than the bill, making it more visible, but the overall purpose of the grin patch is not thoroughly studied.
 Not all ducks have a grin patch, and it is more common on geese and swans than on most ducks.
 A grin patch is also seen on some penguin's bills.

-Ducks Don't Really Chew
+Ducks Don't Chew

-Despite the different bill structures ducks have that help them eat, these birds don't really chew their food.
+Despite the different bill structures ducks have that help them eat, these birds don't chew their food.
 Instead, small nibbling or chewing motions help ducks position morsels inside their bills so they can swallow each bite whole.
 Softer foods may be broken up by those motions, but ducks aren't chewing deliberately.

 Birders who want to feed ducks at a local pond can take into consideration the fact that ducks don't have teeth to make feeding the birds easier.
-Because ducks swallow their food whole, it is important that any food offered to the birds is small enough to swallow without causing choking or other difficulties.
+Since ducks swallow their food whole, it is important that any food offered to the birds is small enough to swallow without causing choking or other difficulties.
 Choosing the appropriate foods to feed ducks, such as birdseed, cracked corn or small vegetables like peas or corn is essential, and these foods are also more nutritious.
 Ducks can also eat larger foods, such as grapes, more easily if they are cut into smaller pieces.
 Unhealthy foods such as bread, cookies, chips or popcorn should not be offered to ducks because these foods are "junk" to the birds, and are more difficult for toothless bills to eat.